Home

 The HP 9830A: Everything You Need To Know

 From today’s perspective, a calculator is decidedly not a computer.
 You couldn’t do a fraction of the things on a calculator that you could do on a computer.
-However, looking back at the origins of the computer and its relation to the history of the calculator, it’s clear to see that the two have a lot more in common than one might initially believe.
+However, looking back at the origins of the computer and its relation to the history of the calculator, it’s clear that the two have a lot more in common than one might initially believe.

 This is especially obvious when looking at the Hewlett Packard 9830A programming calculator, also known simply as the HP 9830A.
 One of the earliest devices to be considered a personal computer, the HP 9830A has a rich and fascinating history that leads directly into the invention of the PC.
 From its early origins to its eventual discontinuation, here’s everything you need to know about the HP 9830A.